-Communications - this is a vital role to ensure that people on your 'stakeholder map' (see Communications - this is a vital role to ensure that people on your stakeholder map (see mankers from the local modia to local recidents.
-This therefore needs to he comeone to nandouts) are kept in regular contact with the project, from local dignatories to church has experience of writing processions.
-This therefore needs to be someone who members, from the local media to local residents.
+Communications - this is a vital role to ensure that people on your 'stakeholder map' (see Communications - this is a vital role to ensure that people on your stakeholder map (see that people on your stakeholde nandouts) are kept in regular contact with the project, from local dignatories to church members, from the local media to local residents.
+This therefore needs to be someone who are available to the contact with the condition of the contact with the contact wit members, from the local media to local residents.
 This therefore needs to be someone who has experience of writing press releases, web blogs, speaking at meetings, writing materials dedicated link with the architect, dealing with day to day matters.
-Possibly someone who is a constant of Lindship project.
-They will need to have Community - a person who develops the 'stakeholder map', organises community surveys, Community - a person who develops the stakeholder map , organises community surveys, keeps an ear to the ground with regards planning permission objections, develops links to a
+Possibly someone who is dedicated link with the architect, dealing with day to day matters.
+Possibly someone who is a constant of huilding processes to see through the project.
+They will need to have

-Prayer and mission - to keep a prayerful focus on the mission of the church is not always Prayer and mission - to keep a prayerul rocus on the mission of the church is not always all stages of such a project, but it helps if someone takes on this role within the
+Prayer and mission - to keep a prayerful focus on the mission of the church is not always easy during all stages of such a project, but it helps if someone takes on this role within the